Robert Mounts -- Active Citizen

 During a break in military service in 1972-74, Mr. Mounts served as Deputy General Counsel to former Florida Governor Reuben O’D. Askew and wrote major criminal justice legislation, including the 1973 Florida State-Wide Grand Jury law, and a 1973 Executive Order establishing procedures for Judicial Nominating Commissions.

-Robert with "Anderson Cooper", our Eskimo Husky
+Robert with "Anderson Cooper", their Eskimo Husky